Parenthood can wipe out finances. Learn frugal tips for new moms to make sure that doesn’t happen. Perfect for thrifty moms to save money!

 Place them all in the same envelope so you don’t forget you have them.
-When the time comes to buy six-month-old clothes or you’re out of diapers, they’ll come in handy.
+When the time comes to buy six-month-old clothes or you need a high chair, they can come in handy.

-With little inclination to cook, you’ll order food pretty often during those first months, and restaurant food adds up!
+With little inclination to cook, you might order food pretty often during those first months.
+Unfortunately, those restaurant meals add up!

-Get a head start on your baby’s college savings fund and open one up now, however small the amount.
-Any monetary gifts your baby receives can go in there.
+Get a head start on your baby’s savings fund and open one up now, however small the amount.
+Any monetary gifts he receives can go into that fund.

 While this tip doesn’t reduce your spending, it increases your opportunity to save.
-Child-related costs will tie up your extra cash.
-But at least you can still set aside a few dollars here and there for your child’s long-term goals.
+Child-related costs can tie up your extra cash, but at least you can still set aside a few dollars here and there for your child’s long-term goals.

 9. Buy life insurance

 Not the most exciting tip, but probably the most money-saving of them all.
 You should buy life insurance for both you and your partner to cover the remaining spouse or children should one or both of you die.